 Once you complete the program, it is very important you keep the school informed of your current address and phone numbers.
 You will receive periodic follow-up placement inquiries from UCC to document job placement.

-In addition, UCC requests that you notify the school once you have gone to work for a trucking company, again after 30 days of work, and again after you have been on the job for 90 days.
+In addition, UCC requests that you notify the school once you have gone to work for a trucking company, after 30 days of work, and again after you have been on the job for 90 days.

 If you are interested in this program, you must meet the following prerequisites:

-- Must have a valid Oregon driver’s license with at least one year driving experience and a clean driving record for the last five years.
+- Must have a valid Oregon driver’s license with at least one year driving experience.

 - Must have no felony convictions in the past seven years if applying for Hazmat.

 - Must pass a DOT physical and have a clean urinalysis (DOT pre-employment drug screen).

-- Must provide verifiable past work history or schooling.
+- Must provide verifiable work history or schooling.

 - Must be at least 18 years old to drive intrastate, 21 years old to drive interstate.
 Most trucking companies will require you to be at least 23 years old.
-If you are not yet 23, you must see the Commercial Truck Driving program coordinator as your employment may be limited (See Industry Standards).
+Be sure to check in with the program coordinator if you have questions.

 Classroom portion will be held 7 am to 3:30 pm for one week.
 Road and yard training will be held 7 a.m. to 3:30 p.m.
 Monday through Friday for three weeks (with a few exceptions for longer-earlier mornings or the night drive.
 3rd Party Tester will come in the week following class to begin testing.
 Classes begin every six weeks on average and an evening/weekend option is offered 1-2 times annually.